parthian-sterlet/AreaSonic2/README.md

 The Areasonic2 program is based on the [AreaSonic](https://github.com/parthian-sterlet/AreaSonic) algorithm that was successively applied earlier in [Khoroshko et al. (2016)](https://doi.org/10.1371/journal.pone.0157147) and [Boldyreva et al. (2017)](https://www.researchgate.net/publication/303295899_Protein_and_Genetic_Composition_of_Four_Chromatin_Types_in_Drosophila_melanogaster_Cell_Lines).
 Another motivation for AreaSonic2 tool came from the [CisCross](https://plamorph.sysbio.ru/ciscross/) tool, which aimed to reveal the enriched profile of DAP-seq/ChIP-seq peaks significantly enriched in promoters of DEGs compared to the promoters of the rest genes.

 # Requirements
-AreaSonic source code is written in C++ language.
+AreaSonic2 source code is written in C++ language.
 To compile exetubables from the source code you need:

 * In Linux system, C++ compiler, e.g. [GCC](https://gcc.gnu.org/) compiler
 * In Windiws system any VC++ package, e.g. [Microsoft Visual Studio Community](https://visualstudio.microsoft.com/vs/community/)

 # Input data
 Input data include two tracks in [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
 First three columns in a track file are critically important, they represent a chromosome name and left/right positions of genomic regions.
 Note that regions in a BED file are presumed to be sorted in the ascending order of positions, the overlaps between neighbor regions are forbidden.
-Two input text files for the list of chromosome names and their lengths are required too, see their ready examples for D. melanogaster (dm5), A. thaliana (at10), M. musculus (mm10) and H. sapiens (hg38) genomes in [src](https://github.com/parthian-sterlet/AreaSonic/tree/main/src) folder, e.g. [chr_name_dm.txt](https://github.com/parthian-sterlet/AreaSonic/blob/main/src/chr_name_dm.txt) and [chr_length_dm5.txt](https://github.com/parthian-sterlet/AreaSonic/blob/main/src/chr_length_dm5.txt)
+Two input text files for the list of chromosome names and their lengths are required too, see their ready examples for D. melanogaster (dm5), A. thaliana (at10), M. musculus (mm10) and H. sapiens (hg38) genomes in [src](https://github.com/parthian-sterlet/AreaSonic/tree/main/src) folder, e.g. [chr_name_dm.txt](https://github.com/parthian-sterlet/AreaSonic2/blob/main/src/chr_name_dm.txt) and [chr_length_dm5.txt](https://github.com/parthian-sterlet/AreaSonic2/blob/main/src/chr_length_dm5.txt)

 # Source code
 Folder [**src**](https://github.com/parthian-sterlet/areasonic2/tree/master/src) contains files with AreaSonic2 source codes, they respect to decribed below separate modules of pipeline.